Claims for victims who have lost £100,000 or more

-Get in touch with one of our specialist civil fraud solicitors by sending us an email, completing our online enquiry form or calling us on 020 3603 6069.
+We assist clients with claims valued at £100,000 or more.
+If you meet this criteria, find out how we can help by contacting one of our specialist civil fraud solicitors by sending us an email, completing our online enquiry form or calling on 020 7183 8950.
 If emailing or using the online form, please provide a short outline of your situation.

-Where possible, we recommend that you contact us before responding to any claim.
+Where possible, we recommend that you contact us before responding asserting any claim.